airportyh/simple-input/README.md

 ## Usage

-The recommended usage is with async/await synth
+The recommended usage is with async/await
 ```js
 const prompt = require("simple-prompt");